SUMMARY

 If you are below 50, then the benefits that come with taking up a Term Life Insurance Policy are immense, more so if you have dependents or major debt.
 At this point in life, you are most probably supporting young children, paying for a mortgage, and even striving to climb the career ladder, which makes Term Life Insurance quite invaluable at this stage, premiums generally being pocket-friendly, yet offering a way through which you can ensure financial security for your family without you having to alter your current lifestyle.

-Let’s take, for instance, Marina, who is a 38-year-old graphic designer and mother of two.
+For instance, let’s take Marina, a 38-year-old graphic designer and mother of two.
 Marina recently found out that if something unexpected happened to her, then her family would never be able to cover the mortgage payments, children’s education, and any other living expenses from the income of her husband alone.
 This gave her a great deal of peace of mind, knowing that her children and spouse would be financially secure.
-The takeaway from the above is the fact that Term Life Insurance is, therefore, an insurance policy that is very essential to act as a safety net, giving huge coverage during the period when the financial liabilities are high and continuous.
+The takeaway from the above is that Term Life Insurance is, therefore, an insurance policy that is essential to act as a safety net, giving huge coverage during the period when the financial liabilities are high and continuous.

 50s to 60s: Reevaluating Needs